Smatteringofcrows/FFX-2INT-LM-Retranslation/README.md

 2. Download the FF12:The Zodiac Age VBF browser from Nexus Mods
 3. Extract the files from there

+How to access the code of the Toolpack
+1.Open the toolpack with ILspy or a similar program.

 Where are the text files?
 That's the deal, I don't know.
 The purpose of this project is finding out where those can be located.
 I do know a few things though.
 1. The event files within the toolpack start at FILE00912.DAT.
 I don't know where they end.